Flexibility case study- Generation

 Prior to the launch of the tender, the farmer:

-• Registers the company onto Piclo's Dynamic Purchasing System (DPS) to pre-qualify to participate.
-The information submitted such as credit checks and insurance details are assessed by Electricity North West and once approved, the companies DPS remains valid to participate for up to 12 months.
+• Registers the company onto either ElectronConnect or Piclo Max (whichever platform they prefer) to pre-qualify to participate.
+The information submitted such as credit checks and insurance details are assessed by Electricity North West and once approved, the company's commercial qualification remains valid for future tender rounds.

-• The farmer then registers and pre-qualifies the assets they wish to utilise onto Piclo.
+• The farmer then registers and pre-qualifies the asset(s) they wish to put forward in the competition.

 Tender process